laila1985/aws-cloud-native-order-platform/docs/GUIDE.md

         order.getStatus(), order.getTotalAmount(), order.getCreatedAt()));
 ```

-This publishes the event, which SNS fans out to both queues, which the two
+This publishes the event, which SNS fans out to **five** queues.
+The workflow
-consumers pick up and turn into `PROCESSED` / `NOTIFIED` status updates.
+consumers turn the order into `PROCESSED` / `NOTIFIED` / `SHIPPING`, and the
+notification consumers email/SMS the customer.

-### 3g.
+### 3h.
 Configuration and Docker

 `application.yml` gains: